 If you are having a problem with Apple Music but cannot fix it somehow, go to this site and share your situation in the comments.
 If lucky, you'll probably get a valuable reply from other users who had the same issue before.
 They might be willing to share their experience and solution to help you fix the issue.

-Now you might have a general idea of the what the popular troubleshooting tips are.
-But like I said before, you don't have to tried all solutions given in this article to fix a specific issue.
-The wiser way is to take closer look at your current problem, trying to understand why it happen and use more a suitable solution to fix it.
+Now you might have a general idea of what the popular troubleshooting tips are.
+But like I said before, you don't have to try all solutions given in this article to fix a specific issue.
+The wiser way is to take a closer look at your current problem, trying to understand why it happens and uses more a suitable solution to fix it.

 Situation 1: "My iPhone was fully charged on 100% before I went to bed last night, and overnight, the phone drained to 25% when not in use."

 Situation 2: "I've updated my iPhone to iOS 13.5.1 and after that, my battery started draining much quicker than before, and my phone is getting hot sometimes."

 The latest reported battery drain issue on some iPhones running iOS 13.5.1 or iOS 13.6 could be caused by Apple Music app's background activity.
 Because some users find that Apple Music is still eating up the device's battery even when you are not using it.